 This event is not a race.
 It is a physically testing, life empowering journey.
-Just as the AEIOU Foundation supports children with autism and their families, you will be fully supported by a trek medic, support vehicle (with passenger seating) and a trek leader who is in constant communication with the event team via walkie talkie.
+You will be fully supported by a trek medic, support vehicle (with passenger seating) and a trek leader who is in constant communication with the event team via walkie talkie.